 In 2010 Tom left Nottingham to complete his MFA at the Glasgow School of Art.
 Upon graduation he exhibited his work in exhibitions at Cell Projects, London, David Dale Gallery, Glasgow, and CCA, Glasgow before deciding to focus solely on a curatorial practice.
 He returned to Nottingham in 2014 to open his own gallery TG that is based at Primary in Lenton, Nottingham (Tom is also a Trustee of Primary) that is co-directed with Joshua Lockwood-Moran.
 TG builds upon previous gallery, curatorial and publishing experience to work with artists in a longer-term capacity, on a range of gallery-based exhibitions as well as publications, international art fairs and off-site projects.
 Since opening in 2014 TG has gained a strong international reputation for its programming and has been reviewed in magazines and journals including Frieze, Art Monthly, Quietus and The Wire.

-Tom began working at the Bonington Gallery in 2014 and became the Curator of the gallery in 2015.
-The programme that Tom has delivered so far pays close attention to the ‘Art School’ context that Bonington Gallery is situated within, and utilises this in advocation of a multi & post-disciplinary programme.
+Tom began working at the Bonington Gallery in 2014 and became the Curator in 2015 and Director in 2021.
+The programme that Tom has delivered so far pays close attention to the ‘Art School’ context that Bonington Gallery is situated within, and utilises this in advocation of a multi and post-disciplinary programme.
 Bonington Gallery is fast re-establishing a local, national and international profile based upon its dynamic, itinerant and critically-relevant programme that has established a platform for creative discourse that is expanding the possibility for creative practice for both our students and wider audiences alike.
-The Gallery is 50 years old in 2019 and work is underway to establish its archive and make it publically accessible.
+The Gallery celebrated its 50 years anniversary in 2019 and work is underway to establish its archive and make it publicly accessible.

-The annual programme of the Bonington Gallery consists of 4 main exhibitions that are accompanied by 4 ‘Bonington Vitrines’ exhibitions.
+The annual programme of the Bonington Gallery consists of three main exhibitions that are accompanied by three ‘Bonington Vitrines’ exhibitions.
 These are also supported by a programme of talks, screenings and discussions and other associated events.
 The Gallery also runs a Student Curatorial programme that is made up of 10-12 students from a range of subject areas and qualification levels.

 In 2015 the Gallery founded and continues to manage the Nottingham Art Map.